Why Peacehaven Community Farm?

 What if I/my child doesn’t like farms/farm work?

 As we build our communities, we try to make sure that Peacehaven is the best fit for the individual.
-We encourage potential Core Members to spend a few days on the farm, experiencing the rhythms of a farm day before we make admissions decision.
+We require potential Core Members to spend a week on the farm, experiencing the rhythms of a farm day before we make admissions decision.

 Can I purchase items created by the Core Members?

-Tell me more about the role of the Resident Assistant.
+Tell me more about the role of the Home Life Leader.

-The Resident Assistant (RA) role is centered around building relationships of mutual care and support with the Core Members that creates a home environment centered on unity, mutual respect and participation of all.
-RAs provide care focused on Core Members personal development and skill building.
+The Home Life Leader (HLL) role is centered around building relationships of mutual care and support with the Core Members that create a home environment centered on unity, mutual respect and participation of all.
+HLLs provide care focused on Core Members personal development and skill building.
 This includes personal care needs, money management, general medical care, appointments, household chores, laundry, meal preparation, transportation and family/work communication and connections.
-Overall, the RAs support the mission and identity of PCF and will model the values, principles, and spirit of PCF.
-The RAs report to the Home Life Leader (HLL) and play a key role in the housing program.
+Overall, the HLLs support the mission and identity of Peacehaven and will model those values, principles, and spirit.
+The HLLs report to the Director of Housing and Program Services and play a key role in the housing program.
 Learn more here.

 Do I need prior experience working with folks with disabilities to work or volunteer at Peacehaven?